How to Use Public Transport in Foreign Cities (Stress-Free Travel Guide 2026)

 Learn the local transport “shape” first

-Before we worry about ticket machines or platform numbers, we try to understand what kind of system the city runs on.
-That “big picture” makes every decision easier.
+Before we worry about ticket machines or platform numbers, we always try to understand how a city’s transport system actually works.
+Getting that “big picture” first makes everything else far easier.

 Questions we ask when we arrive

 If we’re arriving by plane, we also check the “airport to city” options early.
-It helps to know whether there’s an express train, a standard line, a bus, or a fixed‑fare taxi system.
-When we’re still in the planning stage, we often use KAYAK not just for flights, but to get a feel for airport locations and basic transfer options.
+Knowing whether there’s an express train, a standard metro line, or a bus helps us feel confident from the moment we land.

 Read maps like a local (colours, codes, connections)